Native Forest Conservation Helper

 We always eat together and sometimes we invite the DOC rangers or the neighbours for dinner.
 At night we can organize a movie night in our recreational room.

-Monday is always a free day and the volunteers might have the opportunity to access free Wifi at the Dargaville library.
+Monday is always a free day and the volunteers might have the opportunity to relax around the sanctuary.

 One day a week, we will head out on an adventure either to to swim or SUP at the nearby Kai Iwi lakes, go for a walk on the beach, or visit the two thousand year old kauri tree that lives close to the sanctuary.